isabella232/win32-pr.es-es/desktop-src/Controls/ipm-setfocus.md

 ## <a name="return-value"></a>Valor devuelto

-No se utiliza el valor devuelto.
+No se usa el valor devuelto.

 ## <a name="requirements"></a>Requisitos